caioforteribeiro/pands-project-2021/README.md

 ## Summary
 Fisher's Iris data set records petal and sepal lenghts and widths in centimetres from 3 related Iris flower species (Iris setosa, Iris versicolor, and Iris virginica).
-It was first published in 1936 by the biologist and statistician Ronald Fischer, as part of his paper *The use of multiple measurements in taxonomic problems*.
+It was first published in 1936 by the biologist and statistician Ronald Fischer, as part of his paper *The use of multiple measurements in taxonomic problems* (available [here](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x)).
 The data set contains a total of 150 samples, 50 of each flower species.
 Based on a linear combination of the 4 measured features (lenghts and widths of petals and sepals), Fischer developed a statistical method to distinguish between the 3 species of Iris.
 The data set is still widely used as a test case for machine learning techniques.

 ## Task
-Write a program (**analysis.py**) that reads Fisher's Iris data set, outputs the summary of each variable to a txt file, saves a histogram of each variable as png images, and outputs a scatter plot of each pair  of variables.
+Write a program (**analysis.py**) that reads Fisher's Iris data set, outputs the summary of each variable to a text file, saves a histogram of each variable as png images, and outputs a scatter plot of each pair of variables.

 ## Code